LaunchCodeEducation/data-analysis/src/chapters/tableau-part4/studio.rst

 Setting Up the Studio:
 ^^^^^^^^^^^^^^^^^^^^^^

 Download `FIE Fencing Womens Foil data set <https://www.kaggle.com/datasets/amichaelsen/fie-fencing-womens-foil-data>`__.
-There are 4 csv files.
-To download all csv files at once, click on the ``Download`` bubble next to the ``New Notebook`` bubble.
+There are 4 CSV files.
+To download all CSV files at once, click on the ``Download`` bubble next to the ``New Notebook`` bubble.
 An orange arrow is pointing to the ``Download`` bubble in the image below.

 .. figure:: figures/download-multi-files.png
    :alt: An orange arrow points to the ``Download`` bubble, highlighting the ``Download`` option of kaggle.